 A walk through inspection is not required in the state of North Carolina.

-Return or Transfer Security Deposit When Sell Property in North Carolina
+Return or Transfer Security Deposit When Property Is Sold

 If you sell your rental property or ownership is otherwise transferred, you must do one of the following within 30 days: